Smoke Detector Inspection

-Central station/low voltage alarm systems: If your home has a central station/low voltage alarm system, and this is the primary system, it must be installed as per the New Jersey Uniform Construction Code.
-The system must be fully operational including the battery back up system.
+If your home has a central station/low voltage alarm system, and this is the primary system, it must be installed as per the New Jersey Uniform Construction Code.
+The system must be fully operational including the battery backup system.
 There must be a sounder for the system on each level of the home and the sounder must be loud enough to be heard in each bedroom with the door closed (a min. of 70 decibels in the room).
 Someone must be present who knows how to operate the system as it will be set off and must be reset several times.
 Contact your alarm service company for more information.

 Carbon Monoxide Alarms

 The New Jersey Uniform Fire Code requires that a carbon monoxide alarm be installed in the area outside any bedrooms.
 If the hallways are long, more than one carbon monoxide alarm may be required.
-The alarm may be battery powered or plug in electric.
+The alarm may be battery-powered or plug-in electric.
 It must be installed outside the bedrooms.
 If there are bedrooms on different levels, a carbon monoxide alarm must be installed at each level.
 Central station/low voltage carbon monoxide alarms are acceptable but must meet these requirements.
 They must be permanently mounted in the location specified by the manufacturers.
-Carbon monoxide alarms are not required if there are no fuel burning (natural gas, LP gas, fuel oil, wood coal) appliances (stove, boiler, furnace, wood stove, fire place) or the residence does not have an attached garage.
+Carbon monoxide alarms are not required if there is no fuel burning (natural gas, LP gas, fuel oil, wood coal) appliances (stove, boiler, furnace, wood stove, fireplace) or the residence does not have an attached garage.

 The code requires a fire extinguisher be installed in the kitchen area or within 10 feet of the kitchen.
 It must be in a visible location, not in a closet or behind a door.
-The extinguisher must be permanently installed using the manufacturers supplied brackets, with the top no more than 5 feet above the floor level.
-The fire extinguisher must be rated for residential use, consisting of an 2A:10B:C type; be no larger than a 10 pound fire extinguisher, and have a date on the label that is within one year of this inspection.
-An older extinguisher meeting the rating requirements may have an up to date tag from an approved fire extinguisher service company certifying it is in working condition.
+The extinguisher must be permanently installed using the manufacturer's supplied brackets, with the top no more than 5 feet above the floor level.
+The fire extinguisher must be rated for residential use, consisting of a 2A:10B:C type; be no larger than a 10-pound fire extinguisher, and have a date on the label that is within one year of this inspection.
+An older extinguisher meeting the rating requirements may have an up-to-date tag from an approved fire extinguisher service company certifying it is in working condition.
 The receipt of purchase and the written operating instructions shall be with the extinguisher at the inspection, with the instructions left for the new owner.